rinjugatla/BepInEx.rcon/README.md

 ## Usage

-Add `rcon.dll` to your `BepInEx/plugins` folder.
+Add `Rcon.dll` to your `BepInEx/plugins` folder.
 Run the server at least once to generate the required config files.

 ### Configuration
-The configuration file will be generated as `BepInEx/config/nl.avii.plugins.rcon.cfg`
+The configuration file will be generated as `BepInEx/config/nl.avii.plugins.Rcon.cfg`

 Open this file with your favorite editor and change `enabled` to `true`.
  Change the port number to something close to the game port, for Valheim I've used `GamePort+2`, and at least on Nitrado game servers, I am able to connect to it. (not sure about other providers)